pyroscope/pyrocore/docs/troubleshooting.rst

 Make sure that nobody else reported the same problem before you, there is a `search box`_ you can use (after the **Filter** button).
-Please note that the *GitHub* issue tracker is not a support platform, use e-mail or IRC for that.
+Please note that the *GitHub* issue tracker is not a support platform, use the mailing list or IRC for that.

 .. note::

-    Please describe your problem clearly, and provide any pertinent information.
+    Please **describe your problem clearly**, and provide any pertinent information.
-    What are the version numbers of software and OS?
+    What are the **version numbers** of software and OS?
     What did you do?
-    What was the unexpected result?
+    What was the **unexpected result**?
-    If things worked and ‘suddenly’ broke, what did you change?
+    If things worked and ‘suddenly’ broke, **what did you change**?

-    On IRC, don't ask if somebody is there, just describe your problem.
+    **On IRC, don't ask if somebody is there, just describe your problem**.
     Eventually, someone will notice you – IRC is a global medium, and people *do* live in different time zones than you.

-    Put up any logs on `0bin <http://0bin.net/>`_ or any other pastebin service, and make sure you removed any personal information you don't want to be publically known.
-Copy the pastebin link into IRC or into your message.
+    Put up any logs on `0bin <http://0bin.net/>`_ or any other pastebin service, and **make sure you removed any personal information** you don't want to be publically known.
+Copy the pastebin link into IRC or into your post.

 The following helps with querying your system environment, e.g. the version of Python and your OS.